lanl-aea/waves/docs/tutorial_quinoa.rst

 7. Review the ``box.py`` Cubit journal file

-The Cubit journal file includes a similar CLI introduced in :ref:`tutorial_partition_mesh_waves` for the Abaqus journal files.
+The Cubit journal file includes a similar CLI introduced in :ref:`tutorial_partition_mesh` for the Abaqus journal files.
 Besides the differences in Abaqus and Cubit commands, the major difference between the Abaqus and Cubit journal files is the opportunity to use Python 3 with Cubit, where Abaqus journal files must use the Abaqus controlled installation of Python 2.
 Unlike the core tutorials, this journal file only parameterizes the geometry, so intermediate